 The RMYC labor was funded by the Schuette family and friends.
 Moreover, the Schuettes created a second fund in the ESWA Endowment Fund, proceeds from which will be used in perpetuity to help preserve the Wilderness that Beau so loved.

-In summary, a collaborative effort between ESWA, the Schuette family, the Forest Service, and the Rocky Mountain Youth Corps has led to the successful creation of a fitting memorial for Beau.
+In summary, a collaborative effort between ESWA, the Schuette family, The Summit Foundation, the Forest Service, and the Rocky Mountain Youth Corps has led to the successful creation of a fitting memorial for Beau.

 ABOUT BEAU SCHUETTE: Beau was born and raised in Wisconsin but started going to the Silverthorne area for semi-annual family vacations of skiing or hiking while just a toddler.
 He moved permanently to Colorado in 2006 to pursue his cooking and snowboarding passions.
 He loved and enjoyed the mountains and Wilderness Areas.
 At least once a day he walked in the national forest, always very observant of the beauty surrounding him.

 27 images (most by Amanda Schuette)

 1. At the end of the last day's work, ESWA's Dave Owens (right) delivered pizza and drinks for the intrepid crew.

 2. Dave also brought along some ESWA swag - stickers and lip balm - and showed off the ESWA slogan

 3. The yellow box shows the area of the Mesa Cortina trail, and is enlarged below...